Skip to Content

 Civil Rights and Fair Housing

-Grasping well that the federal government had a responsibility to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan sponsored an act that would swiftly forbid housing discrimination.
+Knowing that the federal government had to take action to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan presented a resolution that would directly prohibit housing discrimination.
 On April 4, 1968, Dr. Martin Luther King, Jr. was assassinated.
-The Fair Housing Act was passed by Congress on April 11, 1968, and was signed into law by President Lyndon Johnson on the same day.
+The Fair Housing Act was passed by Congress on April 11, 1968, and was subsequently enacted into law by President Lyndon Johnson.

-The Fair Housing Act regarded and addressed housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
-It further developed the U.S. Department of Housing and Urban Development’s (HUD) the Office of Fair Housing and Equal Opportunity (FHEO), which works to abolish housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities.
-FHEO is also responsible for enforcing the act.
+The Fair Housing Act addressed housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
+Moreover, it launched the US Department of Housing and Urban Development’s (HUD) Office of Fair Housing and Equal Opportunity (FHEO) to end housing discrimination, promote economic development, and attain diverse, inclusive populations.
+The regulation is also enforced by FHEO.

 The Impact of Fair Housing

-The effects of the Fair Housing Act were instant and comprehensive.
-It opened up previously segregated neighborhoods to minorities.
-It equally made it effortless for families of all income levels to find and get safe and affordable housing.
-The act has been instrumental in reducing poverty and improving educational outcomes for children dwelling in low-income households.
+The Fair Housing Act had immediate and extensive consequences.
+It opened previously segregated neighborhoods to minorities and made it easier for families of all income levels to search for safe and affordable housing.
+The act has been acknowledged for reducing poverty and improving educational outcomes for children dwelling in low-income households.

-The Fair Housing Act has been amended several times since it was first passed.
-The most current amendment, passed in 1988, expanded the definition of “family” to include unmarried couples and people with disabilities.
-It also definitely strengthened the enforcement provisions of the act.
+Since its first enactment, the Fair Housing Act has been adjusted on numerous occasions.
+The most recent amendment, passed in 1988, extended the definition of “family” to cover unmarried couples and persons with disabilities and strengthened the act’s enforcement provisions.

 The Fair Housing Act and You

-The Fair Housing Act is one of the most vital pieces of legislation in American history.
-It has helped make a more equal and just society by securing that everyone has access to safe and affordable housing.
-If you’re a renter in the United States, it’s crucial to perceive and understand well your rights under the Fair Housing Act.
-A few of the rights the Fair Housing Act protects are the following:
+The Fair Housing Act is one of American history’s most important pieces of legislation.
+It has facilitated build a more equal and just society by guaranteeing that all individuals have access to safe and affordable housing.
+If you’re a renter in the United States, it’s imperative to know your rights under the Fair Housing Act.
+Here are a few of the rights the Fair Housing Act protects:

 • The right to choose a housing option without discrimination

-If you certainly feel like you’ve been discriminated against, you can easily file a complaint with HUD under the FHEO.
-You can, in like manner, reach out to a fair housing organization in your area for support.
+If you believe that you have been discriminated against, you have the option to submit a complaint to HUD under the FHEO.
+Additionally, you may seek assistance from a fair housing organization in your vicinity.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.